atr1z/test-back/.cascade/context.md

 - Validate input early (handled automatically by BaseController)
 - Use pagination for large datasets (implement in services)
 - Implement rate limiting (add to application middleware)
-- Compress responses (enabled by default in AtrizApp)
+- Compress responses (enabled by default in WebService)

 ### Build & Development
 - Use Turbo cache for faster builds